Marquise Brown Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Season Stats

-- This season Brown has 60 catches on 92 targets, with a team-high 770 receiving yards (70.0 per game) and six touchdowns.
+- Brown has been targeted 92 times and has 60 catches, leading the Ravens with 770 receiving yards (70.0 ypg) plus six touchdowns.

 - So far this season, 23.7% of the 388 passes thrown by his team have gone Brown's way.

-- Brown (seven red zone targets) has been the recipient of 17.1% of his team's 41 red zone pass attempts.
+- Brown has seen the ball thrown his way seven times in the red zone this season, 17.1% of his team's 41 red zone pass attempts.

-- The Ravens have run 51.9% passing plays and 48.1% rushing plays this season.
-They rank 17th in the NFL in scoring.
+- The Ravens, who rank 17th in the NFL in points scored, have dropped back to pass 51.9% of the time while running the football 48.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Steelers.